ngshaohui/pyclara/[WIP] lambdas.md

 ### Left

-For everything from the `lambda` keyword right up to the colon `:`, this is the list of inputs.
+For everything on the left, from the `lambda` keyword right up to the colon `:`, this is the list of inputs.

 ### Right